 Sometimes you just want to come home, plop down on the couch, and watch a palate cleansing-type of show to help you unwind.
 For that, you’ll want to check out these relaxing Netflix shows.
 You could even use these TV shows to help you fall asleep, if you want.

 Just look at the name of the show, it says it all: Comedians in Cars Getting Coffee.
-The episodes are about 15 to 20 minutes long, and each one features a vintage car picked by Seinfeld himself to match the personality of the episode’s guest.
+The episodes are about 15 to 20 minutes long, and each one features a vintage car picked by Seinfeld himself to match the personality of that episode’s guest.

 It’s the ultimate show for when you want to shut off your brain and just have a laugh.